 "I left the Assembly about 10 years ago.
 My experience, and yours I'm sure, is common to everybody who leaves an abusive, manipulative group.
 I had nightmares for years, seeing a particular leading brother in my dreams.
 I also ached for others still in the group.
 There is a whole host of spiritual, social and psychological baggage that we bring with us when we leave.
 It takes years to work through the issues.
 I was helped tremendously at a counseling center for cult victims called Wellspring Retreat and Resource Center in Ohio.
 A number of ex-Assembly members have gone there and can also testify to how helpful it is.
 The people who run Wellspring are ex-cult members themselves so they have a personal knowledge of what you are going through.
-I can't overstate their qualifications to help you.
-Please sincerely consider attending Wellspring.
-At least give their website a look to see what they have to offer."
+I can't overstate their qualifications to help you."

 Working Psychology - Website of USC professor Dr. Kelton Rhoades .
 In the section "Introduction to Influence", high-demand tactics are examined from the perspective of science, in a presentation that is very accessible to the non-scientifically minded reader.